-Our projects are run by volunteer leaders, who take on tasks such as planning sessions and engaging more volunteers.
+Our projects are co-ordinated by volunteer leaders, who take on tasks such as planning sessions and engaging more volunteers.
 If you're interested in getting involved at this level then let us know and we would love to chat.
-Alternatively, you are welcome to start volunteering first and go from there!
+Alternatively, you are welcome to just get stuck in with volunteering and go from there!

-We run two skilled placements programmes throughout term time, which offer students the opportunity to gain experience working with local organisations in the social and environmental impact sector.
-Impact Labs places students as consultants in local charities, and through the Young Trustees Programme students can become visiting trustees at a range of charities in Oxford.
+We run two skilled placements programmes throughout term time, which offer volunteers the opportunity to gain experience working with local organisations in the social and environmental impact sector.
+Impact Labs places volunteers as consultants in local charities, and through the Young Trustees Programme volunteers can become visiting trustees at a range of charities in Oxford.

 This year, we are also running our inaugural Become a Social Leader programme for the ten best social action student champions.
 This is a Summer internship programme, placing students for 5 weeks in social impact organisation, hand-in-hand with training and volunteering.
 This programme also leads to further integration with the Oxford Hub in the future, and is a fast track to joining the world of social action.
 Applications close 25th February.

 Alongside running volunteering opportunities and placements, Oxford Hub incubates new projects.
 In practice, this means we work with students and community partners to launch innovative ideas which tackle local social and environmental issues.

 One way we do this is through the Oxford University Social Enterprise Awards Scheme, which provides practical and financial support to students and university staff wanting to launch a social enterprise here in Oxford.
 We also run Social Enterprise Challenges where you can join a team and work on a collaborative project to gain skills and experience.